FridayOrtiz/timebase/paper/paper.md

  List prior works

 # Design

+// TODO: I'll rewrite this section with my implementation details

 In typical enterprise threat scenarios, data infiltration is often achieved by way of phishing emails, TLS tunnels, or shell access.
 From there, exfiltration